-The first Test will begin at 11am GMT on 16th June at Edgbaston and should run until 20th June.
+The first Test will begin at 6 AM ET on 6/16 at Edgbaston and should run until 6/20.

-The second Test will start at 11am GMT on 28th June with the Headingley Test beginning at 11am GMT on 6th July.
+The second Test will start at 6 AM ET on 6/28, with the Headingley Test beginning at 6 AM ET on 7/6.

-Australia were comprehensive winners of the last Ashes series, which took place in Australia from December 2021 to January 2022.
+Australia were the comprehensive winners of the last Ashes series, which took place Down Under from December 2021 to January 2022.

-Rory Burns was bowled for a golden duck with the first ball of the first Test, setting the tone for what would be a poor series for England’s batsmen.
+Rory Burns was bowled for a golden duck with the first ball of the first Test, setting the tone for what would be a poor series for England’s batting line-up.

-The hosts registered comfortable victories in the first three Tests, winning the third by an innings and 14 runs, as England’s batsmen registered just one total above 250.
+The hosts registered comfortable victories in the first three Tests, winning the third by an innings and 14 runs, as England’s batters registered just one total above 250.

-The visitors did manage to bat out for a draw in the fourth Test to avoid the whitewash before they were beaten by 146 runs in the final Test to round off a 4-0 win for Australia.
+The visitors did manage to bat their way to a draw in the fourth Test to avoid the whitewash before they were beaten by 146 runs in the final Test to round off a 4-0 win for Australia.

-Home advantage has been crucial in the Ashes in recent years with nine of the last 11 series having gone the way of the team hosting.
+Home advantage has been crucial in recent years with nine of the last 11 series having gone the way of the team hosting.

 While Australia lead the way in terms of Ashes series won, they also have the edge when it comes to individual Test match successes against England.

-Of the 340 Test matches played between the sides, the Aussies have won 140, England have won 108 and 92 have ended as draws.
+Of the 340 Test matches played between the sides, the Aussies have won 140, England 108 and 92 have ended as draws.

 Although England appear to be underdogs, they should draw hope from their new attacking style of play and the success it has brought them since Brendon McCullum and Ben Stokes' appointments.